Media relationship broken? Here’s how to fix it

-I’ve had a couple of conversations recently about the difficult relationships some organisations have with the media and the frustration this causes.
+I’ve had several conversations recently about the difficult relationships organisations have with the media and the frustration this causes.

 ‘Town hall pravdas’ or keeping people informed?